 2.B.3.
 Non-Volley Zone (NVZ).
-The area of court bounded by three lines and the net: the parallel line 7 feet (2.13 m) from the net (non-volley-zone line) and the two sidelines, which are perpendicular to the net.
-All NVZ lines are inside the NVZ.
+The area of court, specific to each team, on either side of the net bounded by a line between the two sidelines (non volley zone line) parallel to and 7 feet (2.13 m) from the net.
+All NVZ lines are part of the NVZ.

-As the name implies, one cannot volley (hit a ball out of the air) with a foot inside the Non-Volley Zone or on the Non-Volley Line.
+As the name implies, one cannot volley (hit a ball out of the air) with a foot inside the Non-Volley Zone (referred to as the Kitchen) or on the Non-Volley Line.
 For additional information, please check out the following Pickleball Kitchen Rules FAQs.

 One More Question… How High is a Pickleball Net?

-To answer this question, we once again turn to the USAPA Official Tournament Rulebook.
+To answer this question, we once again turn to the USA Pickleball/IFP Official Rulebook.

 Pickleball Court Dimensions (including Net Height) vs Tennis Court